 - Cheddar: This wonderful town is home to the largest gorge in England, and it’s also the home of cheddar cheese!

 - Wells: One of the smallest cities in the UK, Wells is charming and historic, with attractions like a beautiful cathedral and the oldest purely residential street in Europe.

-- Priddy: One of the best hikes in the Mendips is Three Priddy Droves, a circular route around the central Mendips area.
+- Priddy: One of my favourite hikes in the Mendips is Three Priddy Droves, a circular route around the central Mendips area.